Each season has it’s own unique traits that make exploring nature special.

 Watch the earth wake up and see the plants poke through the ground.
 The animals are getting busy and suddenly the quietness of winter is replaced by the chirps, tweets, and chattering of the birds returning.

 These 15 nature activities will help you explore gardens, birds, animals, seeds, and flowers.
 Pick out a few to do.
-It’s a great way to spend time with your kids.
+It’s a great way to spend time with your kids while you explore nature in spring.

 Explore the Garden